Continuous integration: Testing locally

+ensure that all unit tests pass locally before committing to the integration branch so that one developer's work does not break another developer's copy.

+Incomplete features can be disabled before committing, using feature toggles.

+Continuous delivery and continuous deployment

+Continuous delivery ensures the software checked in on an integration branch is always in a state that can be deployed to users, and continuous deployment automates the deployment process.

+Continuous delivery and continuous deployment are often performed in conjunction with CI and together form a CI/CD pipeline.

+Version control

+Proponents of CI recommend storing all files and information needed for building in version control, (for git a repository); that the system should be buildable from a fresh checkout and not require additional dependencies.

+Martin Fowler recommends that all developers commit to the same integration branch.

+Commit frequently

+Developers can reduce the effort of resolving conflicting changes by synchronizing changes with each other frequently; at least daily.
+Checking in a week's worth of work risks conflict both in likelihood of occurrence and complexity to resolve.
+Relatively small conflicts are significantly easier to resolve than larger ones.
+Integrating (committing) changes at least once a day is considered good practice, and more often better.

+Daily build

+Building daily, if not more often, is generally recommended.

-Every commit (to baseline) should be built
+Every commit should be built

 The system should build commits to the current working version to verify that they integrate correctly.
 A common practice is to use Automated Continuous Integration, although this may be done manually.
 Automated Continuous Integration employs a continuous integration server or daemon to monitor the revision control system for changes, then automatically run the build process.

 Every bug-fix commit should come with a test case

 When fixing a bug, it is a good practice to push a test case that reproduces the bug.
 This avoids the fix to be reverted, and the bug to reappear, which is known as a regression.

 Keep the build fast

 The build needs to complete rapidly so that if there is a problem with integration, it is quickly identified.

 Test in a clone of the production environment

 Having a test environment can lead to failures in tested systems when they deploy in the production environment because the production environment may differ from the test environment in a significant way.
 However, building a replica of a production environment is cost-prohibitive.
 Instead, the test environment or a separate pre-production environment ("staging") should be built to be a scalable version of the production environment to alleviate costs while maintaining technology stack composition and nuances.
 Within these test environments, service virtualisation is commonly used to obtain on-demand access to dependencies (e.g., APIs, third-party applications, services, mainframes, etc.) that are beyond the team's control, still evolving, or too complex to configure in a virtual test lab.